Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

-#### Tests User Story
+#### User Story
 + I deleted my recipe but I forgot to unfavorite it.
 Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections. <!-- Tests delete button for favorites/recents in profile -->

 #### Expectation(s):
 1. The button that removes a recipe from the **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** sections functions properly.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
-1. The tester will create an account for this test, and will keep a record of the account.
+1. The tester will create an account for this test and will keep a record of the account.
-1. The tester will use different dummy information per recipe, and will keep a record of all dummy recipes.
+1. The tester will use different dummy information per recipe and will keep a record of all dummy recipes.
 1. The tester knows how to favorite a recipe.
 1. The tester knows how to remove a recipe from **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes**.